RAvdek/legendrian_links/README.md

 ## Features

 - Set augmentations eating up 100% CPU for 2-copy of 9_46.
-It's the fault of GroebnerBasis :(
+It's the fault of GroebnerBasis :( Some ideas to manage this:
+  - Split at nodes without simplifying after a timeout.
+This creates more problems which are simpler.
+  - Try running this on a more powerful computer...
+This is not practical for sharing software.
+  - Incorporate functionality for non-plat.
+This is high effort but could be high payoff.
+Biggest issue is that there could be infinitely many disks.
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.
 Have to remember how to translate Sivek front crossing notation to mine.